mid2SUPAERO/ecoHALE/openaerostruct/doc/tutorials/problem_setup.rst

 as well as aircraft info like specific fuel consumption and range.
 Additionally, it contains execution options for the problem, such as whether to run analysis or optimization and how to compute derivatives.
-Please see :func:`OASProblem.get_default_prob_dict` within the :doc:`../source/run_classes` to see the defaults for the problem options dictionary.
+Please see :func:`OASProblem.get_default_prob_dict`  to see the defaults for the problem options dictionary.

 Here is a sample code block for this step: